 Money in any bank account does not have the protection of bailment law.
 So your money has to be protected in different ways against (i) the failure of BullionVault and (ii) the failure of the bank.

-To protect your money from BullionVault's failure your un-invested money is held at Lloyds TSB bank in a segregated and pooled trust account designated 'CLIENT'.
+To protect your money from BullionVault's failure your un-invested money is held at Lloyds Bank in a segregated and pooled trust account designated 'CLIENT'.
 Under English law a bank may not consider the money in a trust account designated 'CLIENT' to be offset against debts which BullionVault might incur in running its business.

 You can view copies of our bank account trust deeds here.

 To make this arrangement still safer BullionVault uses two completely separate UK banks.
-All client money is held at Lloyds TSB.
+All client money is held at Lloyds Bank.
 BullionVault's trading commissions accumulate there too, and are periodically paid into our Barclays Bank account, from which we then pay our operational costs.

 Every transfer of money to the Barclays account is verified by the next day's published DAILY AUDIT of the BullionVault Client Account, publicly proving that we never allow your money to fund our business.

-Individual client deposits, including those of non-UK customers, may qualify for statutory compensation in the event of Lloyds TSB's insolvency, up to the £85,000 statutory limit.
+Individual client deposits, including those of non-UK customers, may qualify for statutory compensation in the event of Lloyds Bank's insolvency, up to the £85,000 statutory limit.
 Any such insurance, if it were paid, would be according to the Financial Services Compensation Scheme, broadly equivalent to the United States' FDIC.

 All BullionVault client money is held at call and can be returned to validated users by the end of the business day following the request.
 But as with any bank deposit, cash in the client account is potentially exposed to a bank failure.
-Owning gold, in contrast, gets you off risk – which is one reason we're in the business of providing physical gold bullion ownership to private individuals.
+Owning bullion, in contrast, gets you off risk – which is one reason we're in the business of providing physical gold and silver bullion ownership to private individuals.

 While it is in a BullionVault client account at the bank your money - like all money held in bank accounts - is subjected to a risk of the bank's own insolvency - but not BullionVault's.